 - Maximizing floor space – Your racking system should utilize every foot of warehouse space.

-- Utilizing storage space – Make sure you have enough space in the racks for all your items and that it can hold the eight of the inventory
+- Utilizing storage capacity – Make sure you have enough space in the racks for all your items and that it can hold the eight of the inventory

 - Aisle width – If you have bulky or heavy inventory that requires a forklift, you want to make sure your warehouse racking system can accommodate